Noah Taylor

-Noah George Taylor (born 4 September 1969) is an Australian actor.
+Noah George Taylor (born 4 September 1969) is an English-Australian actor.
 The accolades he has received include nominations for three Screen Actors Guild Awards, a Critics' Choice Award, and four AACTA Awards.

-He is best known for his roles as teenage David Helfgott in Shine, Locke in the HBO series Game of Thrones, Darby Sabini in the BBC One series Peaky Blinders, Mr. Bucket in Charlie and the Chocolate Factory and Danny in the Australian cult film He Died with a Felafel in His Hand.
+Taylor is best known for his roles as teenage David Helfgott in Shine, Locke in the HBO series Game of Thrones, Darby Sabini in the BBC One series Peaky Blinders, Mr. Bucket in Charlie and the Chocolate Factory and Danny in the Australian cult film He Died with a Felafel in His Hand.
 Taylor also starred as Adolf Hitler in both the American television series Preacher and the 2002 film Max.
-In 2023 he starred as Dr. Friedrich "Fritz" Pfeffer in A Small Light.
+In 2023, he starred as Dr. Friedrich "Fritz" Pfeffer in A Small Light.

 Early life

-Taylor, elder of two sons, was born in London to Australian parents, Maggie (née Miller), a journalist and book editor, and Paul Taylor, a copywriter and journalist.
-His parents returned to Australia when he was five, and he grew up in Clifton Hill and St Kilda, suburbs of Melbourne.
+Taylor, the elder of two sons, was born on 4 September 1969 in London to Australian parents, Maggie (née Miller), a journalist and book editor, and Paul Taylor, a copywriter and journalist.
+His parents returned to Australia when Taylor was five, and he grew up in Clifton Hill and St Kilda, suburbs of Melbourne.

-After performing in plays at St Martins Youth Arts Centre in South Yarra for a year, he gained the attention of director John Duigan, who cast him in the 1987 film The Year My Voice Broke, the first part of a planned trilogy.
+After performing in plays at St Martins Youth Arts Centre in South Yarra for a year, Taylor gained the attention of director John Duigan, who cast him in the 1987 film The Year My Voice Broke, the first part of a planned trilogy.
 Taylor also appeared in its sequel, Flirting (1991), alongside Thandiwe Newton with Nicole Kidman and Naomi Watts in supporting roles.

 Career

 Film

-Taylor's early screen roles included playing the lead in the critically acclaimed The Year My Voice Broke and Flirting and he gained significant international attention playing the tormented young pianist David Helfgott in the 1996 film Shine.
+Taylor's early screen roles included playing the lead in the critically acclaimed The Year My Voice Broke and Flirting, and he gained significant international attention playing the tormented young pianist David Helfgott in the 1996 film Shine.
 Taylor's résumé includes action movies (Lara Croft: Tomb Raider and Tomb Raider - The Cradle of Life), comedies (The Life Aquatic with Steve Zissou), psychological thrillers (Vanilla Sky and Predestination) and historical dramas (Max, in which he played the young Adolf Hitler).
 He also played the role of Adolf Hitler in AMC's series Preacher.

 Taylor once commented in an interview that he was sick of acting out the nostalgic reminiscences of other people.
 He has done this in a number of films including The Nostradamus Kid, which was based on the early life of the Australian author Bob Ellis, a young David Helfgott in Shine, the protagonist in John Birmingham's memoir He Died with a Felafel in His Hand, and Almost Famous, based on the memories of the film's writer and director, Cameron Crowe.

-In 2010, Taylor starred in Simon Rumley's mystery thriller Red White & Blue, which had its world premiere as part of the SXSW Film Festival in March 2010.
+In 2005, Taylor appeared in Tim Burton's Charlie and the Chocolate Factory.
+Five years later, Taylor starred in Simon Rumley's mystery thriller Red White & Blue, which had its world premiere as part of the SXSW Film Festival in March 2010.